csail/mit6470-vm/building/01-vm-setup.md

 ### Commentary

+The extensive customizations to `avahi-daemon.conf` are annoying, but are necessary to get mDNS working.
+The mDNS server is disabled on `eth0` because VirtualBox has a bug that causes mDNS traffic to spill outside the NAT, which causes the OSX mDNS client to blacklist the `webdev.local` address until a reboot happens.
+IPv6 is disabled because VirtualBox doesn't handle IPv6 over host-only networks very well, and falling back to IPv4 causes noticeable lag when connecting to the VM via SSH or HTTP.

 A good method for debugging mDNS issues is to install [WireShark](http://www.wireshark.org/) and have it listen to the `vboxnet0` host-only network interface, and then use `avahi-resolve -n webdev.local` to